Yellow round Aji Limo peppers with one sliced pod

 As a C. chinense species member, it shares botanical roots with habaneros and Scotch Bonnets, but the flavor expression diverges sharply - tropical fruit notes dominate where those relatives lean floral or smoky.

-For context within the hot pepper intensity bracket, aji limo lands at the lower end, making it genuinely usable in everyday cooking without requiring heat management gymnastics.
+For context within the the hot-tier SHU range, aji limo lands at the lower end, making it genuinely usable in everyday cooking without requiring heat management gymnastics.
 That accessibility, combined with its flavor complexity, explains its enduring presence in Peruvian kitchens.

 History & Origin of Aji Limo